 Springport is a tiny village located in the state of Michigan.
 With a population of 824 people and just one neighborhood, Springport is the 522nd largest community in Michigan.
-Much of the housing stock in Springport was built prior to World War II, making it one of the older and more historic villages in the country.
+Springport has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Springport is a blue-collar town, with 46.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Springport is a village of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Springport who work in healthcare suport services (10.17%), management occupations (6.78%), and office and administrative support (6.50%).